 The sad truth is that most Americans know next to nothing about our next-door neighbors to the north.
 Time to set the record straight.
 Here are seven widespread myths (only two of which I’ve been spreading) about Canada and Canadians.

 … with an elephant.
 I would put it right up there among the most unpleasant experiences I’ve ever had to endure, tied with having a root canal or listening to a life insurance sales presentation about the benefits of whole life versus term.
-Last week, I had a colonoscopy.
+Recently, I had a colonoscopy.
 It’s one of those milestone events in life that apparently you’re supposed to do every few years once you hit 50, like starting to think about retirement planning, only a lot messier and more humiliating.

 If you have never had a colonoscopy, let me give you a preview of what you’re in for.
 It’s no fun.
 They call it a “minor procedure.”
 But there’s nothing minor about it if you ask my colon.
 A doctor shoves a 142-foot tube called an endoscope up your butt to check out your insides.
 Essentially, it’s the same as the Roto-Rooter guy, but without the clipboard and baseball cap, and in this case, the backed-up pipe they’re inspecting is your intestinal tract.
 And this is one serious tube they insert.
 I am not completely sure of the exact route the endoscope took inside me, but I believe it included a side trip to my spleen before moseying to take a peek at my left ear canal.